sharonsu94/the-coding-curve/README.md

 # The Coding Curve

-The purpose of this project was to analyze the different methods people learned to code, the ages they began coding, and perspective towards different programming languages.
+The purpose of this project was to analyze the different methods people learned to code, the ages they began coding, and perspectives towards different programming languages.

 ## Team Members
 Charlie